wesbragagt/hason/docs/nix.md

 This approach ensures:
 - ✅ Single source of truth for version information
-- ✅ Automatic updates across Nix build, TypeScript code, and npm package
+- ✅ Automatic updates across Nix build and TypeScript code
-- ✅ Version information accessible to both web application and npm consumers
+- ✅ Version information accessible to the web application
-- ✅ Synchronized versioning between app and jq-hason package
 - ✅ Easy maintenance and upgrades

 ## Build Configuration